LenielMojica/atlas-billing/README.md

 Some settings depend on data (Company, Warehouse, chart of accounts, branding) that only exists once a real site is set up, so they can't be shipped as fixtures.
 Configure these by hand for each new site:

 - **POS Profile → Allow Partial Payment** — enable this on every POS Profile used at checkout.
-Without it, POS Invoice submission is rejected whenever the client doesn't pay in full (blocks recording a sale on credit — US-07).
+Without it, POS Invoice submission is rejected whenever the client doesn't pay in full (blocks recording a sale on credit).
 - **POS Profile → Print Format** — set this to the app's receipt print format (`Los gladiolos`).
 The POS screens (both the live sale and the past-order reprint) read the print format from this field, not from the DocType's default print format — leaving it unset means no format is selectable when printing a POS Invoice from the POS.
 - **POS Profile → Warehouse** — required by ERPNext regardless of this app.
 The default Warehouse created by the Setup Wizard for your Company is fine to use as-is; it only matters once you sell items that carry real stock (e.g. retail products), since the salon's own service items are configured as non-stock and never move it.
 - **Letter Head** — create one Letter Head record with the salon's logo/branding and mark it **Is Default**.
 Print formats pull whichever Letter Head has `Is Default` checked automatically; without one, invoices print with a blank header.
 This isn't fixtured on purpose — the logo is specific to each client, and file attachments (images) aren't carried over by `export-fixtures` anyway.